1jour1vin

 About the estate:

-The Château de Pibarnon is an 18th-century country house, situated 300 meters above sea level in a vast amphitheater facing the sea, on a hill where the old optical telegraph line connecting Toulon to Paris once stood.
+The Château de Pibarnon is an 18th-century country house, situated at an altitude of 300 meters in a vast amphitheater facing the sea, on a hill where the old optical telegraph line connecting Toulon to Paris once stood.
 From here, one overlooks the entire vineyard and even the villages of La Cadière and Le Castellet.
 It was this extraordinary view that Henri and Catherine de Saint-Victor fell in love with nearly 30 years ago.
-The terroir, absolutely unique, could constitute an appellation in its own right, as the soil is highly distinctive, composed of a high proportion of Triassic limestone—a geological feature complemented by the presence of blue marl found in the terroirs of Petrus and Château d’Yquem.
+The terroir, absolutely unique, could constitute an appellation in its own right, as the soil is highly distinctive, composed of a high proportion of Triassic limestone—a geological feature complemented by the presence of blue marl, which is also found in the terroirs of Petrus and Château d’Yquem.
 The 45-hectare estate, now skillfully managed by Éric de Saint-Victor, primarily produces red wines made from the Mourvèdre grape variety.

 Hachette Wine Guide